Healthy diets

 The zebra finch (Taeniopygia guttata) is a small and sweet-looking bird that lives in large communities.
 Although they are originally from the forests and grasslands of Australia, zebra finches can be found all around the world as they are very popular as pets.

 Indeed, zebra finches are a type of granivorous bird as they mainly feed on seeds, but they also incorporate fresh vegetables into their diet.
 They do so to achieve the right levels of nutrition.
-If you keep zebra finches, you may be interested in our articles on the diet of the zebra finch, the fruits and vegetables zebra frinches can eat, and how to protect a zebra finch nest nest.
+If you keep zebra finches, you may be interested in our articles on the diet of the zebra finch and the fruits and vegetables zebra frinches can eat.

 What Is Seed Predation in Birds? - Granivorous Birds - Zebra finch